How Purchasing Long Term Care Insurance Can Help Medicaid Beneficiaries Protect their Homes & Assets

 What are Long-Term Care Partnership Programs?

-Long-Term Care (LTC) Partnership Programs are a collaboration between private long-term care insurance companies and a state’s Medicaid program.
-The intention of Partnership Programs is to encourage the purchase of long-term care insurance to help cover the costs of long-term care, while also alleviating the burden on the states to pay for this type of care via Medicaid.
-Of particular relevance to seniors who may need long-term care Medicaid in the future, participating in a Partnership Program protects some (or in some cases, all) of a program participant’s assets (resources) from Medicaid’s asset limit.
+Long-Term Care (LTC) Partnership Programs, also called Qualified State Long-Term Care Partnership Programs, are a collaboration between private long-term care insurance companies and a state’s Medicaid program.
+They are intended to encourage the purchase of long-term care insurance to help cover the costs of long-term care, while also alleviating the burden on the states to pay for this type of care via Medicaid.

 Benefits of Long Term Care Partnership Programs

-Let’s back up; all states (except for California) have an asset limit for long-term care Medicaid, which generally speaking, is $2,000.
+Let’s back up; all states have an asset limit for long-term care Medicaid, which generally speaking, is $2,000.
 See state-specific asset limits.
 Certain assets are exempt (noncountable) from this limit, including one’s primary home, household furnishings, personal items, and a vehicle.
-Applicants who have countable assets over the Medicaid limit must “spend down” the extra assets in order to meet Medicaid’s asset limit, and hence, qualify for long-term care Medicaid.
+Applicants who have countable assets over the limit must “spend down” the extra assets in order to meet Medicaid’s asset limit, and hence, qualify for long-term care Medicaid.

 Returning to the topic of Qualified State Long-Term Care Partnership Programs, these programs protect all, or a portion, of an elderly individual’s assets from Medicaid’s asset limit should they require long-term care Medicaid.
 Stated differently, assets above and beyond the asset limit (generally $2,000) are protected and do not have to be “spent down” for qualification purposes.
 The exact amount that is protected is based on the amount a senior’s Partnership Policy has paid out for long-term care.
 Essentially, an amount equal to that paid out by one’s Long-Term Care Partnership Policy is protected from Medicaid’s asset limit.